Ravio partners with Comp to bring you trusted Brazil benchmarks

 Unlike Mercer’s consultancy-first model with salary surveys and optional add-on tools, Lattice delivers a broader HR platform with performance reviews, engagement surveys, and compensation features, so their core focus areas differ.

-Since both rely on periodic salary survey data, benchmarks update only once or twice a year.
-There are also no real-time insights, such as live market trends, hiring rates, and attrition data, essential for competitive compensation decisions.
+Both rely on periodic salary survey data rather than real-time HRIS integrations.
+There are also no talent market insights, such as live market trends, hiring rates, and attrition data, essential for competitive new hire compensation decisions.

-HiBob is a people management platform that pulls salary benchmarks from Mercer and other providers — ideal for SMBs with simple compensation needs that they want to manage within their performance platform.
+HiBob is a broad HRIS platform with a compensation module, where salary benchmarks are provided via Mercer Comptryx – ideal for SMBs with simple compensation needs that they want to manage within their performance platform.

 Key features: